 Tax-Rates.org provides easy access to five of the most commonly used Massachusetts income tax forms, in downloadable PDF format.
 For all of the tax forms we provide, visit our Massachusetts tax forms library or the 's tax forms page.

 How To File Your Massachusetts Income Tax Return

 Where To Send Your Massachusetts Tax Return

 Massachusetts Department of Revenue PO Box 7000, Boston, MA 02204

 Massachusetts Department of Revenue PO Box 7003, Boston, MA 02204

 e-Filing: Submit Your Massachusetts Tax Return Online

-You can save time and money by electronically filing your Massachusetts income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Massachusetts income tax directly with the .
 Benefits of e-Filing your Massachusetts tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 To e-file your Massachusetts and Federal income tax returns, you need a piece of tax software that is certified for eFile by the IRS.
 While most in-depth tax software charges a fee, there are several free options available through the states, and simple versions are also offered free of charge by most tax software companies.